DIFFICULTIES FACED BY TRAFFIC POLICE DEPARTMENT-

 It is not true that the Traffic Police Department does not face challenges during their duty period.
 It is shocking to see how often Traffic Police Department are confused with what measures to take to settle an issue and punish the violators.

 There are many Acts like the Motor Vehicles Act for instance, that have laid numerous guidelines to help the Traffic Department in performing their duties with ease and within the frameworks of the government.

-But, there are many instances where the Traffic Police are still confused whether or not they should consider the particular case a violation and issue a challan to the said person.
+But, there are many instances where the Traffic Police are still confused about whether or not they should consider the particular case a violation and issue a challan to the said person.

-SCENARIOS WHICH FALL UNDER THESE –
+SCENARIOS THAT FALL UNDER THESE –

 ● What steps are to be taken if a driver is found wearing an earphone or Bluetooth device while driving?

 ● What is to be done if a driver is found with a mobile phone in hand while driving?